kamuridesu/argocd-apps-test-helm/root/README.md

 # ArgoCD apps

 This folder contains ArgoCD Applications and ApplicationSets.
+It's the root of all applications, projects and configs.

 ## References